listendev/lstn/.github/CONTRIBUTING.md

 Notice that by using `!` after the prefix and before the colon you are communicating **breaking changes**.

-Enforcing the commits to follow this convention helps us automatically generate the changelog for `lstn`.
-It also helps us keep the commit history readable and easily understandable.
+Enforcing the commits to follow this convention helps us:

+- keep the commit history readable
+- have an easily understandable commit history
+- manually label the pull requests accordingly

 Thank you for sticking to using it!